Stop putting off those time-consuming operating system and software updates.

-These threats change on a regular basis and as quickly as software companies patch one breach, hackers are hard at work to find the next one.
+These threats change regularly, and as quickly as software companies patch one breach, hackers are hard at work to find the next one.
 Stay updated to avoid being an easy target.

-Gone are the days where companies had rows and rows of file cabinets that contained each and every file that was important to a business.
+Gone are the days when companies had rows and rows of file cabinets containing every file that was important to a business.
 Today’s file cabinets are almost entirely inside of hard disks and cloud storage facilities around the world.
-While this digital-based storage offers massive convenience, including being able to access the data from anywhere on any device, it doesn’t come without its risks.
+While this digital-based storage offers massive convenience, including accessing the data from anywhere on any device, it doesn’t come without its risks.

 One of the most critical vulnerabilities of digital file storage is that if hackers gain access to your network and your data is not adequately encrypted or backed up, you could find yourself in a standoff; hackers who have taken control of your data won’t relinquish it until you pay a large sum of money.

-One example of this type of ransomware is WannaCry, which exploited an implementation of Microsoft’s SMB protocol.
+One example of this type of ransomware is WannaCry, which exploited Microsoft’s SMB protocol.
 The ironic thing about this attack was that Microsoft had already released a fix for the vulnerability, but older machines were targeted which had not yet installed it.

 In fact, the WannaCry outbreak prompted Microsoft to even release patches for Windows XP, which is no longer supported by the company.
-This example just goes to show how critical operating system updates can be – and how often companies avoid them.
+This example shows how critical operating system updates can be – and how often companies avoid them.

 Interested in help keeping your corporate machines updated at all times?